 Not having international experience seems like a big disadvantage to the Indian applicants, but it is not right!
 There are many MBA schools that help you to gain work experience before joining the college for the program.
 International professional experience is not needed at all.
 There are plenty of candidates that are selected despite that.
 Yes, it certainly gives a good exposure and looks great on the resume, but it is not compulsory for the application.

 Also Read: How to craft a perfect MBA fresher resume?

 Myth 5: Average GMAT scores help to determine the competitiveness of Indian MBA applicants

 Many Indian applicants choose colleges on the basis of the average GMAT scores of that business school.
 This is not considered to be the right way.
 Since there is a lot of competition, if you have scored more than the average and have decided to apply for that college, it will not lessen the competition you have for that seat.
-It is important to add around 20 more points to GMAT while considering the college, since there are a lot of people who would be applying to the top B schools.
+It is important to add around 20 more points to the average GMAT scores of a college while opting for one, since there are a lot of people who would be applying to the top B schools.

-That’s all about the Myths of Indian MBA Applicants.
-While there are a lot of Indian MBA aspirants who want to apply to the top universities, make sure that your application is truthful with your personal essays, letters of recommendation and your experience as a student and a worker.
-The pool of applicants is large and competitive, but you can do well to become a top MBA admit.
+That’s all about the myths of Indian MBA applicants.
+While there are a lot of Indian MBA aspirants who want to apply to the top universities, make sure that your application is truthful with your SOPs, letters of recommendation and your experience as a student and a worker.
+The pool of applicants is large and competitive, but you can do well to become a top MBA applicant.
 Your work is to make yourself look worthy to be in your dream college.
-Have any doubts or queries?
-Feel free to connect with us.
-We would love to help you.
-Make sure you follow Leverage Edu on LinkedIn, Quora, Facebook, YouTube and Instagram.